leios/gpu-handbook/src/content/abstractions.md

 This means that we should have some vague notion of how GPU execution works and what problems it's suited for, but now it's time to talk about the most common abstraction used for GPU programming: kernels.

 In GPU programming, a *kernel* is a function specifically written to be run on the GPU for some computational task.
-In principle, the only difference between a kernel and a regular function is that kernels are meant to run in parallel on each core
+In principle, the only difference between a kernel and a regular function is that kernels are meant to run in parallel on each core.
 This means that every core should run the *same, exact* function at the same time, but there are a few caveats to mention.
 For one, keep in mind that a lot of GPU computation will require more units of computation than there are cores.
 For example, a high-definition image might have 1920 x 1080 pixels in it.
-If the shading of each pixel is handled by a single core, then we would need 2,073,600 cores to do the computation.
+If the coloring or shading of each pixel is handled by a single core, then we would need 2,073,600 cores to do the computation.
-Unfortunately, the fastest GPUs in the world only have on the order of 5000 cores.
+Unfortunately, the fastest GPUs in the world only have around 10,000 cores available.
 So what do we do?
 Well, *we* don't really worry about that and instead let a scheduler stage the computation to happen in groups of cores in parallel.

 Keep in mind that kernels are abstractions.
 They are purposefully hiding information from users to make programming easier.
 In this case, users shouldn't need to think about the exact mechanics of scheduling on the GPU and can instead focus on writing down the specific computation that each core should perform.
-That said, programmers (like myself) are sometimes pedentic and will often distinguish the terms a bit here.
+That said, programmers (like myself) are sometimes pedantic and will often distinguish terms a bit here.
 Instead of talking about "cores," which are pieces of hardware, we often talk about "work items" (or "threads" for CUDA), which are abstract representations of cores to later be scheduled on to cores.
 To be clear, every work item corresponds to some core performing that computation, but we are letting the compiler choose *which* core each work item will run on.
+In this way, we don't need to worry about specifics of GPU hardware and can instead program them from a much more general perspective.

 I think that's enough background info for now.
+In fact, it might be too much.
 Let's get to writing some kernels.
 To be clear, each GPU backend (CUDA, AMD, Metal, oneAPI) all provide their own kernel interfaces that work in Julia, but we will be using KernelAbstractions for this work, so we need to start by adding that package.
 Start by pressing `]` and then enter to enter package mode.
 Then: